Design and Format

 Choosing the content of your CV is one of the most challenging areas to actually perfect.

-This is where professional assistance is very often of great benefit as your CV is a very strategic document – knowing what to leave out, what to put in and what areas require prominence.
+This is where professional assistance is very often of great benefit, as your CV is a very strategic document – professionals know what to leave out, what to put in and what areas require prominence.

-Your resume must have the correct balance and appeal that is relevant to your target audience.
+Your CV must have the correct balance and appeal that is relevant to your target audience.
 Get this right and you are half way there.

 Take a moment to imagine that you are an employer.
-You have advertised for a role and have received 170 applications.
+You have advertised a role and have received 70 applications.
 How much time do you honestly think you can dedicate to each CV?
 Ten minutes?
 Five minutes?
 Five seconds?

-The design and format is the first stage to gaining extra attention, the content and appeal is the second.
+The design and format is the first stage to gaining extra attention, the content and appeal form the second.

 Take the 60 Second Challenge

-Have a copy of your CV and cover letter plus the job details you are applying for in front of you.
+Have a copy of your CV and cover letter, plus the details of the job you are applying for, on the screen in front of you.
 Imagine you are a busy employer who does not know you at all and has never heard of you.
 Set the timer to 60 seconds.

 Click open your letter.
-Skim for 5-10 seconds.
-Is it clear what role and company you are applying for?
+Skim for 5 - 10 seconds.
+Is it clear what role, in which company you are applying for?
 Do you get a feel for your personality?
 Do you meet the criteria of the ad or job description?
 Have you expressed your interest enough?
-Have you demonstrated you can do the role?
+Have you demonstrated that you can do the role?

 Stop the clock.
-Ok now let’s assume you have achieved the above and the hiring manager wants to know more about you… start the clock again…
+Ok, now let’s assume you have achieved the above and that the hiring manager wants to know more about you.
+Start the clock again…

 What did your eye go to first?
 What stood out?
 What parts did you not read or look at?
-Did your CV reflect the level you are at and more importantly, the level of the role you are applying for?
+Did your CV reflect the level you are at and, more importantly, the level of the role that you are applying for?

 Was it clear what you have done?
 Your achievements, competencies and skills?
 Does your CV make it easy for the reader to follow and understand?
 Is it compelling?

-If you can be truly objective and feel your existing resume achieves this, then you have done very well, congratulations!
+If you can be truly objective and feel that your existing resume achieves this, then you have done very well - congratulations!